Berlin Philharmonic

 Berlin Philharmonic Reviews

-out of 5 Joined a public tour of the Berlin Philharmonic building.
+5 Star Rating Joined a public tour of the Berlin Philharmonic building.
 Fantastic!
 The tour was relaxed and informal.
 We got lots of really good information and we got to see both halls from the inside: the large concert hall and the smaller one.
 Fascinating!
 Interesting aspect that the whole building has a very democratic aspect.
 From last minute reduced tickets to access for all.
 At the end of the €10 tour we received free codes for the online digital concert series.

-Lucky to see the Alphaville 40th Anniversary - the Symphonic Tour here in June 2023.
+5 Star Rating Lucky to see the Alphaville 40th Anniversary - the Symphonic Tour here in June 2023.
 It's a incredible building, and the auditorium is no standard shape.
 The acoustics were phenomenal, and we really enjoyed the evening's entertainment.

 Directions